rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 Although the third question may seem obvious (the iteration will converge to the setpoint), sometimes the settings of the controller will result in converging to an incorrect value, which might be higher or lower than the setpoint.

-It turns out that the three goals that are related to these questions (stability, performance and accuracy) cannot be achieved simultaneously.
-The design of feedback systems will always involve trade-offs between stability and performance, since a system that responds quickly will tend to oscillate.
+It turns out that the three goals that are related to these questions (stability, performance and accuracy) are hard to be achieved simultaneously.
+The design of feedback systems will most often involve trade-offs between stability and performance, since a system that responds quickly will tend to oscillate.
 It depends on the situation which aspect will be emphasized.

 ## Example: cache simulation
 To illustrate the aspects of a feedback system that are discussed in on this page, we will simulate behavior of a system that controls the size of a cache.
 In this example we will not implement a cache but rather simulate its hit rate by the following function: